In this Main Match, find players holding letters that share a common attribute with your own without letting them figure yours out too.

 (A small additional clarification has been made to the above clarification.)

-Intel Game (The game involves collecting and exchanging initial information to further deduce intel.)
+Intel game (The game involves collecting and exchanging initial clues to further deduce information.)

 Limited communication (The game cuts or restricts communications in some way between players.)